 For details, contact Anita Vowell.

 For details, contact Lea Deisher.
 If you plan to attend please contact Lea at 812-518-1402 or click the name above in blue to email.
-We are a very small group of ladies and sometimes will change the date of the discussion if someone is not able to attend.

 Daughters in Prayer